 Indianola in Warren County, Iowa — The American Midwest (Upper Plains)

 Location.
-41° 21.687′ N, 93° 33.724′ W. Marker is in Indianola, Iowa, in Warren County.
-Marker is on West Ashland Avenue west of North Howard Street, on the right when traveling west.
-Marker is mounted at eye-level, directly on the subject building, on the left/west corner of the front façade.
+41° 20.988′ N, 93° 33.438′ W. Marker is in Indianola, Iowa, in Warren County.
+Memorial can be reached from South Jefferson Way (U.S. 65/69) south of 10th Street, on the left when traveling south.
+This monument is located in Odd Fellows Cemetery.
 Touch for map.
-Marker is at or near this postal address: 124 West Ashland Avenue, Indianola IA 50125, United States of America.
+Marker is in this post office area: Indianola IA 50125, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 15, 2022.
-It was originally submitted on January 14, 2022, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 101 times since then and 24 times this year.
-Photos: 1, 2, 3, 4. submitted on January 14, 2022, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on June 16, 2016.
+It was originally submitted on January 20, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 919 times since then and 61 times this year.
+Photos: 1, 2, 3. submitted on January 20, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.